-Counselling services for parliamentarians are provided by the relevant House Department.
+Counselling services for parliamentarians are provided by their relevant Parliamentary Department.

 As the campaign period is a time of heightened political awareness and activity, parliamentarians should consider the physical security of their workers.
 All MOP(S) Act employees and volunteers should be inducted into the processes used in each office to manage critical incidents and personal safety, such as the use of duress alarms, building security and arrangements to ensure workers are able to leave the workplace safely, particularly if they work alone or outside usual business hours.
 Consideration should also be given to the security of volunteers who are campaigning in the community, for example, doorknocking or running stalls at community events.
 Online training is available for MOP(S) Act employees on: